 Soarin’ Around the World

 You can read more about these in our guide to the rides of Disney California Adventure.
 Best I could find, Disney does not maintain a currently list of EMH attractions online.
 We will try to keep this updated, but it’s not as if we’re Disney hotel guests every day.
+If you’re traveling with little ones, you’ll also want to check the height requirements for every ride at Disneyland (including Disney California Adventure).

 What should I ride at Disney California Adventure during Extra Magic Hour?